-FIG. 1: This frequency response was plotted at 1 Hz intercontrol room measuring 16 \times 10 feet and 7.5 feet high.
-It as it looks, this is typical for small, untreated rooms. to disturb the precise balances to create a deep null.
-If you want to find out just hous the acoustic problems are nown control room, you'll need wave generator and a tape no But you can't just place a microcar at a distance from a wall pect to find a deep null.
-You about o move up and down, and is right, to find where the null is fluenced by a competing reflect the floor, ceiling, or another wall.
+FIG. 1: This frequency response was plotted at 1 Hz intervals in a control room measuring 16 \times 10 feet and 7.5 feet high.
+As horrible as it looks, this is typical for small, untreated rooms. to disturb the precise balance needed to create a deep null.
+If you want to find out just how serious the acoustic problems are in your own control room, you'll need a sinewave generator and a tape measure.
+But you can't just place a mic or your ear at a distance from a wall and expect to find a deep null.
+You also have to move up and down, and left and right, to find where the null is least influenced by a competing reflection off the floor, ceiling, or another wall.
 KARMA MECHANICS I want to share with you some conventional wisdom that is valid, in spite of the fact that few people understand why.
 Many recordists who don't have proper acoustic treatment have learned to play mixes in their cars in order to get a better sense of the bass levels.
 Of course, most car stereos are a poor second to a good pair of monitor speakers.
 Yet that method works surprisingly well, discounting the nuisance of having to keep burning CD-Rs to play in your car.
 Many people think that a car is a good place to assess mixes because we spend so much time listening there, but they also listen through their studio monitors.
 As you know by now, acoustic reflections cause a series of peaks and dips throughout the entire lowfrequency range.
 Those problems are much worse than an overall lack of bass or an overall increase in bass, for which you could more easily compensate.
 For whatever ills most car stereos have, they do not usually suffer as much from acoustic comb filtering, because much of the low-frequency energy passes right through the car's lightweight walls to the outside.
 By passing through the walls instead of being reflected, the low-end response is more uniform than in many rooms.
 You can easily prove this to yourself: play some bass-heavy music fairly loudly in your car, then roll up all the windows and get out.
 All you will hear outside the car is the bass that escapes through the walls and windows instead of being reflected.
 Note that some car stereos, and many boom boxes too, have a permanent loudness-type compensating boost at the upper-bass range.
 That boost is intended to fool inexperienced listeners into thinking the system has more bass than it really does.
-If your car or boom box has such a boost, you'll have trouble hearing bass accurately.
+If your car or boom box has such boost, you'll have trouble hearing ba accurately.
 But many car stereos, including the stock stereo in my aging '93 Camry, have a surprisingly flat and extended low end.
-THE DAY OF ITS KIND
+THE DRIY OF ITS KIND